HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 ### Runtime

-As of 8th December 2025, this notebook takes ~50m to run to completion on Fornax using the 'Default Astrophysics' image and the medium server with 16GB RAM/ 4 cores.
+As of 8th December 2025, this notebook takes ~50 m to run to completion on Fornax using the 'Default Astrophysics' image and the medium server with 16GB RAM/ 4 cores.

 ## Imports